By Glen C. Strathy

 Dramatica Theory is the most comprehensive story theory created to date, but it also adds a little to the confusion because it uses many terms that are quite different from those used in most creative writing courses.
 And writing teachers use terms not found in Dramatica.
 This is a barrier that is worth tearing down.

-Using Chekhov's Gun.
-This plot device involving objects or sometimes characters can help tie together the plot of your novel.
+First articulated by the great playwright Anton Chekhov, this plot device involving objects or sometimes characters can help tie together the plot of your novel.